 SOURCE CHAPTER ONE Whether the Antichrist is a single individual 1.
 In his disputation, On the Antichrist, Italian Cardinal Robert Bellarmine divides it into nine chapters: On the name; On…

-Revelation 1-3 Excerpts from “Thoughts on the Apocalypse” (1665) By Johannes Cocceius, Dutch Reformed Professor of Theology, (d.
-1669) SOURCE To the Benevolent Reader Those who read and meditate on the Scriptures cannot fail to encounter prophecies and promises.…
+Prophetic Exegesis of Revelation 1-3 Excerpts from “Thoughts on the Apocalypse” (1665) By Johannes Cocceius, Renowned Dutch Reformed Professor of Theology, (d.
+1669) SOURCE To the Benevolent Reader Those who read and meditate on the Scriptures cannot…